The Loss Lab

 Dr. Carrie Arnold, Assistant Professor, Thanatology

-The Grief and Loss Research Lab (aka The Loss Lab) will provide students with opportunities to critically reflect on thanatological research, to better understand the significance of research in this field, and to develop hands on skills.
-The Lab will primarily focus on qualitative research and will undertake a variety of projects related to death and non-death losses, as well as the myriad ways that loss affects people at various life stages.
+The Grief and Loss Research Lab (aka The Loss Lab) provides students with opportunities to critically reflect on thanatological research, to better understand the significance of research in this field, and develop hands-on skills.
+The Lab primarily focuses on qualitative research and undertakes a variety of projects related to death and non-death losses, as well as the myriad ways that loss affects people at various life stages.

 LINES OF RESEARCH

-Currently, the areas of interest include Medical Assistance in Dying, bereaved university students, and creative interventions for those who are bereaved.
-Collectively, participants in The Loss Lab will review current research and identify gaps in the literature in order to apply, and extend, existing knowledge regarding both theory and clinical application.
+Currently, the areas of interest include Medical Assistance in Dying (MAID), bereaved university students, and creative interventions for those who are bereaved.
+Collectively, participants in The Loss Lab will review current research and identify gaps in the literature to apply, and extend, existing knowledge regarding both theory and clinical application.

-The Loss Lab will be a collaborative learning space characterized by critical thinking, open mindedness, and the mutual sharing of ideas that will benefit each person, and the Lab as a whole.
+The Loss Lab is a collaborative learning space characterized by critical thinking, open mindedness, and the mutual sharing of ideas that benefit each person, and the Lab as a whole.

-Activities can also include direct involvement in research projects, contributing to publications, being a Research Assistant, or being supervised while completing an honors thesis.
+Activities include discussions of assigned readings, along with a focus on contemporary issues that are relevant to those in the Lab.
+They can also include direct involvement in research projects, contributing to publications, being a research assistant, or being supervised while completing an honours thesis.

-Thanatology students interested in the Loss Lab are welcome to contact Dr. Carrie Arnold at email@example.com
+Thanatology students interested in the Loss Lab can contact Dr. Carrie Arnold at firstname.lastname@example.org.